 Adjustable dumbbells are a bigger financial investment, but are definitely a good choice if you prefer to lift weights and don’t want to take up your whole living room with a weight stack.
 These allow you to recreate a lot of the gym experience as the weights typically range from 5-50 lbs, but only take up the space of one set of weights.
 This will give you a lot more versatility for your home workout.

-For more ideas on building a home workout, I recommend this article from The New York Times Wirecutter
+For more ideas on building a home workout, I recommend this article from The New York Times Wirecutter.

 Bone density is of particular concern to women.
 Especially postmenopausal women and women who are pregnant or nursing.
 There seems to be a lot of conflicting information regarding what is safe and effective for healthy strong bones.

 With headlines from the New York Times stating that Vitamin D and Calcium Don’t Prevent Bone Fractures and research from the British Medical Journal showing that calcium supplements could increase the risk of myocardial infarction it is becoming clear that the ways to improve bone density are complicated and less well understood then we previously thought.
+I decided to dig around and see if I could find anything useful.
+I wanted to know more about supplements, diet, exercise, alcohol, smoking and even stress to see what is known, unknown, or still up in the air in terms of healthy bones.

 Eating for bone density

+The first thing I looked into was calcium, both in food and supplement form.
+Here’s a video that digs into some of the studies showing that calcium supplements are not effective in improving bone density.
+The video also talks about calcium in the diet.
+It seems that there is not a very compelling argument for eating large amounts of calcium either.
+But don’t go lower than 500 mg a day or there are clear bone issues.
 Despite these recent studies, the recommendation is still to eat 1000 mg a day for the general population and 1200 mg for women over 50 or who are pregnant or lactating.
 With conflicting information, personally, I’m going to err on the side of caution and aim to get close to 1000 mg of calcium a day through a healthy diet.
 But how to eat that much calcium?
 And what does that look like in a normal diet?
 And what if you don’t eat dairy, or don’t want to eat many servings of dairy every day?
 These were the questions I’ve been digging around trying to find answers for.
 The National Osteoporosis Foundation provides a list of top calcium rich foods with collard greens and some seafood being surprisingly good sources of calcium.
 My favorite post on calcium rich foods is from a vegan nutritionist who shows how to combine calcium rich foods in tasty and simple ways to easily reach 1000 mg of calcium a day.
 I strongly recommend looking at it, even if you include dairy and meat in your diet.
 One of my favorite combinations from this blog is dried figs and almonds.
 They are both high in calcium, and it seems almonds have bone health benefits beyond their calcium content.

 As I continued digging around in the calcium bone density world I quickly found that as well as calcium, one of the big recommendations is to eat lots of fruits, vegetables, nuts, whole grains, and legumes for bone health.
 We all know we should be eating more from that list anyways, so here’s one more good reason!

 While eating healthy foods, I’ve been focusing on the ones that are also high in calcium.
 Such as broccoli, soymilk, almonds, chia seeds, white beans, and citrus.
 I would like to take a moment to highlight chia seeds as a particularly helpful food when trying to increase the calcium in your diet.
 In just two tablespoons of chia seeds you get 160 mg of calcium, plus omega-3’s, zinc, magnesium, iron, and even protein.
 See below for my favorite chia seed pudding recipe.
+Vitamin D is seemingly also of great importance when it comes to bone health.

 Chia Seed Pudding